Departamental II – DII. 245

 In this way, and from a multiscalar approach from the spatial point of view, we consider how environmental filtering or biotic interactions affect the different phylogenetic, functional and taxonomic components of diversity.

-López-Angulo, J.; Swenson, N. G.; Cavieres, L. A.; Escudero, A. (In press).
+López-Angulo, J.; Swenson, N. G.; Cavieres, L. A.; Escudero, A. (2018).
 Interactions between abiotic gradients determine functional and phylogenetic diversity patterns in Mediterranean-type climate mountains in the Andes.
-Journal of Vegetation Science.
+Journal of Vegetation Science 29: 245-254.

 Luzuriaga, A. L.; Sánchez, A. M.; López-Angulo, J.; Escudero, A. (2018).
 Habitat fragmentation determines diversity of annual plant communities at landscape and fine spatial scales.
 Basic and Applied Ecology 29: 12-19.
 PDF